marmelab/react-admin/docs/Community.md

 Tutorials, tips and tricks, version highlights, real-world use cases, and more.

+## Learn With Examples

+Check out [the Demos page](./Demos.md) for a list of open-source react-admin applications with real-world features.

 ## Reporting a Bug

 If you think you've found a bug, please [open an issue on the GitHub repository](https://github.com/marmelab/react-admin/issues).